 Most people need an internet speed of at least 25 Mbps, while 100 Mbps is ideal for a mid-sized household.
-That’s enough to let four or five Wi-Fi users play online games, stream video in HD, and attend Zoom meetings with minimal slowdowns or buffering.
+That’s enough to let four or five WiFi users play online games, stream video in HD, and attend Zoom meetings with minimal slowdowns or buffering.
 Of course, different households can have drastically different internet needs.
-Someone who lives alone and uses the internet for only small things like social media and web browsing doesn’t need as much internet speed as a family of five streaming Netflix in every room.
-But a faster connection is often better, especially if you spend a lot of time on the internet or share Wi-Fi with multiple users (or both).
-No matter what your situation is, it’s important to have an adequate internet speed to meet your daily online needs—and the needs of everyone else using your Wi-Fi.
+Someone who lives alone and goes online for only small things like social media and web browsing doesn’t need as much internet speed as a family of five streaming Netflix in every room.
+But a faster connection is often better, especially if you spend a lot of time online or share WiFi with multiple users (or both).
+No matter what your situation is, it’s important to have an adequate internet speed to meet your daily online needs—and the needs of everyone else using your WiFi.
 Use our “How Much Internet Speed Do I Need?” tool to figure out what the best bandwidth is for you.

 |Internet Speed||What you can do|

 |0-5 Mbps||Send emails